JacobSmxth/JSPlayground/random-quote-generator/README.md

 └── main.js       # JavaScript logic for fetching and saving quotes
 ```

+## Timelapse of Creation

+Watch the development process of this project in this condensed timelapse video: [Timelapse](https://drive.google.com/file/d/17mbvng1OG-rogBwo1j7-ky7BFjc6ekq1/view?usp=sharing).
+The video captures the entire creation workflow, from setting up the initial HTML structure to styling with CSS and implementing the JavaScript functionality.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.